TeamOct/FOS/README.md

 # Fictional Octo System
-Update 1.1 brings you a _new_ planet for you to explore with brand-new blocks and mechanics such as underground ores, _more stuff to be added here,_ etc.
+Update 1.1 brings you _new_ a asteroid group and a planet for you to explore with brand-new blocks and mechanics such as underground ores, gameplay unique from Serpulo/Erekir, etc.
 ## Credits
 - Team founder: [@Polar4ik](https://github.com/Polar4ik) (root$Polar4ik#6727)
 - Programmer: [@Slotterleet](https://github.com/Slotterleet) (Slotterleet#7897)
 - Artist: [@NotTheGrawx](https://github.com/NotTheGrawx) (MyatiyMotilyok#8455)
+- Composer: Saigo no-nozomi#1206

 ## Building for Desktop Testing